aliyun/terraform-provider-alicloud/website/docs/r/cr_repo.html.markdown

   namespace = alicloud_cr_namespace.example.name
   name      = var.name
-  summary   = "this is summary of my new repo" repo_type = "PUBLIC" detail    = "this is a public repo"
+  summary   = "this is summary of my new repo" repo_type = "PRIVATE" detail    = "this is a private repo"
 }
 ```